Research

 As a Branco Weiss Fellow, Dr. Vredeveldt investigated what happens when eyewitnesses are interviewed in pairs.
 Where previous research on co-witness discussion focused primarily on memory contamination after exposing witnesses to errors, she examined naturalistic conversations between witnesses.
 In a series of experiments, she found that witnesses were actually much more likely to correct each other’s errors than to adopt each other’s errors.
 In addition, witnesses provided each other with memory cues that sparked new memories after the discussion.
 Pairs who actively acknowledged, repeated, rephrased and elaborated upon each other’s contributions were especially succesfull at remembering together.

 Dr. Vredeveldt’s findings that collaboration between witnesses can have significant benefits for eyewitness testimony run counter to the dominant narrative in the literature on co-witness discussion.
 Under certain conditions, co-witness discussion may not be not as bad as previously thought.
-The effectiveness of the collaborative interview in real-life settings is currently being tested in a field research project with the Dutch national police.
+The effectiveness of the collaborative interview in real-life settings was also tested in a field research project with the Dutch national police, led by Eva van Rosmalen.

 The Eye-Closure Interview